bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Clear&nbsp;Slide | Clears the current slide (foreground and background) Clear&nbsp;Telestrator | Clears all annotations drawn with the telestrator Clear&nbsp;to&nbsp;Logo | Clears all the layers and shows the logo image set in ProPresenter Prop Clear (Network Link) | Clear a Prop, specified by _either_ the Index or Name of the Prop.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled)
 Message Clear (Network Link) | Clear a Message, specified by _either_ the Index or Name of the Message.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled)

 > ### Clear All Notes
 > Note: For some versions of ProPresenter, when the `Clear All` action is triggered against ProPresenter for Windows, the current slide will be lost but on Mac it's preserved.